Preparing for AML Compliance in 2024: Key Strategies and Best Practices

 Investing in an AML solution

 SmartSearch’s enhanced platform, launched at the end of 2023, takes digital compliance to the next level by incorporating AML expertise with the latest in compliance technology and includes several key updates.
-These include:

 • Triple bureau identification– SmartSearch was already taking global data from Experian and Equifax, and the enhanced platform also sources data from TransUnion, giving SmartSearch the highest match and pass rate on the market